-All Gator plans include free email marketing: so it would almost be a sin not to give it a spin, right?
+All Gator plans include free email marketing and SEO tools: so it would almost be a sin not to give it a spin, right?

 Well, I enjoyed how Gator set everything up.
 Straight from the dashboard, I could make a campaign in just a few clicks.
 Several pre-made mail options were already there for me to pick.